About Norfolk Public Art

 Procedures for Selection and Acquisition of Artwork

 Project Initiation The general intention of the One Percent for Art funds is to acquire and install artworks at the project site as specified in the capital improvement budget.
 However, the Commission may recommend that funds be pooled for other projects.
-Public Arts Program staff will review with city departments planned capital improvement projects to determine eligibility for public art programs.
+Norfolk Arts Program staff will review with city departments planned capital improvement projects to determine eligibility for public art programs.
 The following criteria will be used to identify suitable public art projects:

 - Available public art opportunities;